Why mineral exploration poses no risk to rapid creek

 Our project is small scale, with a total footprint of less than 4 acres.
 In fact, the USFS has a Categorical Exclusion for small, low-impact projects like ours.
 Despite this, we have been supportive of going through the Environmental Analysis (EA) process because we want to do the due diligence to illustrate our project is safe.

 In reality, less than 0.1% of prospected sites will lead to a producing mine.
-When such discoveries are made, the process of permitting a mine often takes decades, and includes significant public input, detailed environmental studies and a full EIS before any mining could be considered.
+When such discoveries are made, the process of permitting a mine takes many years, and includes significant public input, detailed environmental studies and a full EIS before any mining could be considered.

 The process of discovery – even when it doesn’t lead to mining – has significant value in advancing geological science and understanding, including hydrological data.